MathisBurger/Server-Manager/README.md

 ## Disclaimer
 This is only an fun project.
 It is not made for the use in production.
-I used it for growing my experience with golang
+I used it for growing my experience with golang.
+<b>I apologize for the shitty codebase and the missing comments.</b>